-4.1 One Member from each constituent authority (such Member to be the Leader/Elected Mayor or other Executive Member or Committee Chair from each constituent authority) and for the purposes of these terms of reference this Member will be known as the principal Member.
+4.1 One member from each constituent authority (such member to be the Leader/Elected Mayor or other executive member or committee chair from each constituent authority) and for the purposes of these terms of reference this member

-- 4.2 Each constituent authority to have a named substitute Member who must be an Executive Member where the authority operates Executive governance arrangements.
-In those constituent authorities where governance is by Committee, that alternate Member shall be as per that authority's rules of substitution.
-All constituent authorities must provide no less than twenty four hours' notice to either the Chair or the Secretary where a substitute Member will be attending in place of the principal Member.
-Regardless of any such notification, where both the principal Member and the substitute Member attends a meeting of the EPC the principal Member shall be deemed as representing their authority by the Chair or Vice Chair. - 4.3 In the event of any voting Member of the EPC ceasing to be a Member of the constituent authority which appointed them, the relevant constituent authority shall as soon as reasonably practicable appoint another voting Member in their place. - 4.4 Where a Member of the EPC ceases to be a Leader / Elected Mayor of the constituent authority which appointed him/her or ceases to be a Member of the Executive or Committee Chair of the constituent authority which appointed them, they shall also cease to be a Member of the EPC and the relevant constituent authority shall as soon as reasonably practicable appoint another voting Member in their place. - 4.5 Each constituent authority may remove its principal Member or substitute Member and appoint a different Member or substitute as per that authority's rules of substitution, and by providing twenty-four hours' notice to the Chair or the Secretary.
+- will be known as the principal member. - 4.2 Each constituent authority to have a named substitute member who must be an executive member where the authority operates executive governance arrangements.
+In those constituent authorities where governance is by committee, that alternate member shall be as per that authority's rules of substitution.
+All constituent authorities must provide no less than twenty four hours' notice to either the Chair or the Secretary where a substitute member will be attending in place of the principal member.
+Regardless of any such notification, where both the principal member and the substitute member attends a meeting of the EPC the principal member shall be deemed as representing their authority by the Chair or Vice Chair. - 4.3 In the event of any voting member of the EPC ceasing to be a member of the constituent authority which appointed him/her, the relevant constituent authority shall as soon as reasonably practicable appoint another voting member in their place. - 4.4 Where a member of the EPC ceases to be a Leader / Elected Mayor of the constituent authority which appointed him/her or ceases to be a member of the Executive or Committee Chair of the constituent authority which appointed him/her, he/she shall also cease to be a member of the EPC and the relevant constituent authority shall as soon as reasonably practicable appoint another voting member in their place. - 4.5 Each constituent authority may remove its principal member or substitute member and appoint a different member or substitute as per that authority's rules of substitution, and by providing twenty-four hours' notice to the Chair or the Secretary.
 Co-options onto the Committee are not permitted. - 4.6 Each constituent authority may individually terminate its membership of the EPC by providing twelve months written notice of its intent to leave the EPC to the Chair or the Secretary.
-At the end of these twelve months, but not before, the authority will be deemed to no longer be a Member of the EPC. - 4.7 Where an authority has previously terminated its membership of the EPC it may rejoin the EPC with immediate effect on the same terms as existed prior to its departure, where the EPC agrees to that authority rejoining via a majority vote.
+At the end of these twelve months, but not before, the authority will be deemed to no longer be a member of the EPC. - 4.7 Where an authority has previously terminated its membership of the EPC it may rejoin the EPC with immediate effect on the same terms as existed prior to its departure, where the EPC agrees to that authority rejoining via a majority vote.